tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 see half a batch.
 The ring records, for the most recent sequences, whether each one committed.

 The ring is bounded, and what happens past its edge is the interesting part.
-A sequence older than the ring is **treated as committed**, because it must be: it was drawn long enough ago that it cannot still be in flight, and it either applied or was abandoned.
+A sequence older than the ring is **treated as committed**, because it was drawn long enough ago that it either applied or was abandoned.
 That eviction rule is what keeps the visibility check O(1) and the memory fixed, rather than tracking every sequence ever issued.

+One kind of sequence outlives the ring while still being in flight: the one a two-phase transaction drew at its prepare and has not had decided.
+Nothing bounds how long a coordinator takes, so that sequence can fall arbitrarily far behind.
+Those are **held** and stay in flight however far the ring moves past them — see [What an undecided prepare keeps alive](#what-an-undecided-prepare-keeps-alive).

 **A reservation table** for conflict detection, described below.